levyjeanmatsu/levyjeanmatsu.github.io/projects/jiffy jobs.md

 Our goal was to make the web app easy to navigate while maintaining a nice design.
 When you sign up, you choose whether you are a student or a company.
 Students have a dashboard to view companies and companies have a dashboard to view students.
 Admins are able to monitor these accounts and can delete the accounts.
 Users are able to edit their own profile and rate other companies or students.
-More details can be found at
+More details can be found at  [our website](https://jiffy-jobs.github.io).